ldizo/register-app-argoCD/README.md

   - ID: **github** {We shall recall this github ID in the Pipeline Script
   - Description: **github**
   - Now, click on "**Create**"

--
-- Link your Github Application Source Code Repository to Jenkins.
+- **Link your Github Application Source Code Repository to Jenkins.**
--

 - So, In the Jenkins DASHBOARD, CLICK ON "**New Item**"
   - Name: **register-app-ci**
   - Then click on **Pipeline**